Last updated: April 2017

 A web beacon (or similar) usually takes the form of a small, transparent image, which is embedded in a web page or an email.
 They are used in conjunction with cookies and send information such as your IP address, when you viewed the page or email, from what device and your (broad) location.

 - To enable us to recognise your device so you don't have to give the same information repeatedly;

-- To recognise that you may have requested that we remember your username and password so you don't need to enter your details each time you visit the site;
+- To recognise that you may have requested that we remember your username and password so you don't need to enter your details each time you visit a site;

-- To ensure that if you are purchasing a product or service via our websites, your experience is smooth and secure;
+- To ensure that if you are purchasing a product or service via our sites, your experience is smooth and secure;

-- Our website contains advertising and all advertising that is served on our website will be clearly marked with the word “Advertisement”.
+- Our sites contain advertising.
 Cookies may sometimes be used to deliver advertising and marketing messages relevant to you – a practice across the internet and known as behavioural marketing.
 Please see the section below called: What is Behavioural Marketing?

 What is Behavioural Marketing?